BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

   - Go to  `gui/src/environments/environment.ts ` and `gui/src/environments/environment.prod.ts  ` and change the following:

-    - All fields `dockerSDKUrl` and `trainingUrl` and `inferenceAPIUrl`:  must match the IP address of your machine (**Use the `ifconfig `command to check your IP address .
+    - All fields `dockerSDKUrl` , `trainingUrl` and `inferenceAPIUrl`:  must match the IP address of your machine (**Use the `ifconfig `command to check your IP address .
 Please use your private IP which starts by either 10. or 172.16.  or 192.168.**)

       ![](documentation_images/env.png)